pgulutzan/pgfindlib/README.md

 buffer contents with paths including .so names in the order the loader looks for them, which is determined by gcc flags and environment variables.
 For example:<BR>
-11,/lib/libgcc_s.so.1,default_paths,014 duplicate of 3,,,,<BR>
+20,/usr/lib/libgcc_s.so.1,default_paths,014 duplicate of 11,,,,<BR>
 has 7 columns (all rows have 7 columns).
 The first column is a row number.
 The second column is a path.
-The third column is the "source" -- this was in the dynamic loaders default_paths.
+The third column is the "source" -- this was in the dynamic loader's default_paths.
 The remaining columns are comments including errors or warnings, and are often blank.
 </P>

 <P>The license is: GPLv2.</P>

-<P>The assumed environment is: linux or FreeBSD containing gcc and the almost-always-present utilities ldconfig, uname.
+<P>The assumed environment is: Linux or FreeBSD containing gcc and the almost-always-present utilities ldconfig, uname.
 </P>

 <H3 id="Re Errors">Re Errors</H3><HR>
   As well as filling the buffer, pgfindlib returns an error code as defined in pgfindlib.h:
-  0 PGFINDLIB_OK no error
+  0 PGFINDLIB_OK no error,
-  -1 PGFINDLIB_ERROR_MAX_BUFFER_LENGTH_TOO_SMALL execution stopped after output of nearly buffer_max_length bytes -2 PGFINDLIB_ERROR_NULL e.g. pgfindlib() was called with a null pointer so nothing was done -3 PGFINDLIB_ERROR_MAX_PATH_LENGTH_TOO_SMALL e.g. a path is 5000 bytes (the default maximum is 4096) ...
-In fact anything other than 0 should be extremely rare if the statement syntax is okay.
+  -1 PGFINDLIB_ERROR_MAX_BUFFER_LENGTH_TOO_SMALL execution stopped after output of nearly buffer_max_length bytes, -2 PGFINDLIB_ERROR_NULL e.g. pgfindlib() was called with a null pointer so nothing was done, -3 PGFINDLIB_ERROR_MAX_PATH_LENGTH_TOO_SMALL e.g. a path name is 5000 bytes (the default maximum is 4096), -4 and -5 PGFINDLIB_MALLOC_BUFFER_x_OVERFLOW because malloc() failed for a few bytes, -6 some problem with the statement syntax
+  ...
+In fact anything other than 0 should be extremely rare if what's passed is okay.

 <H3 id="Re Filter">Re Filter</H3><HR>
   From the passed sonames, pgfindlib filters the results of readdir() + popen("...ldconfig") from the sources.
   For example, when calling from
   <a href="https://github.com/ocelot-inc/ocelotgui">ocelotgui</a>, we only care about .so libraries that might be needed for
-  MariaDB or MySQL or Tarantool, which can include libcrypto (we might care for fewer .so libraries if ocelotgui is started with appropriate command-line or configuration-file options or a CMakeLists.txt switch.
+  MariaDB or MySQL or Tarantool, which can include libcrypto.so (we might care for fewer .so libraries if ocelotgui is started with appropriate command-line or configuration-file options or a CMakeLists.txt switch.
   So we'd call pgfindlib("where libmysqlclient.so,libmariadb.so,libmariadbclient.so,tarantool.so", ...);